andizq/sf3dmodels/docs/two_sources/two_sources.rst

 The first 2 examples of the section
 `Modelling a single star forming region <http://star-forming-regions.readthedocs.io/en/latest/single_source/single_source.html>`_ will be used here to illustrate how to overlap two (or more) models in a single **global grid**.
-The overlaped physical properties are computed as in section 3.2 of `Izquierdo et al. 2018`_.
+The overlaped physical properties are computed as in section 3.2 of `Izquierdo+2018`_.
 See also `~sf3dmodels.grid.Overlap`.

 .. note::
    `W33A MM1-Main`: The most massive compact source of the complex star forming region W33A MM1.